 Read about my experience doing the Edgewalk here.

-After dinner, visit the newly famous attraction that was built for the Pan-Am Games in Nathan Phillips Square and remained long after because of its popularity—the Toronto sign.
+Picture Opportunity: This photo spot was built for the Pan-Am Games in Nathan Phillips Square and remained long after because of its popularity—the Toronto sign.
 The sign lights up at night, and if you’re in town in the winter, you can skate on the rink in front of it.
 Skate rentals are available until 9:00pm each day.

 Wake up early and head to the west end of the city to Liberty Village for breakfast at School—my favourite breakfast spot in all of Toronto.
 But don’t go to School with expectations of just getting traditional bacon and eggs, School serves up gourmet spins on your breakfast favs and it’s worth the extra little bit of money!

 After breakfast, head over to Chinatown and Kensington Market, two cultural hubs that sit right next to each other.
 Chinatown will make you seriously feel like you’re in Asia.
 You’ll see the city transform as you start to walk into the cultural neighbourhood and it can be a great spot to explore.
-Kensington Market is one of the most well known neighbourhoods in the city.
-The neighbourhood features many Victorian homes and quirky stores, restaurants and food stores/markets.
+Kensington Market is one of the most well-known neighbourhoods in the city.
+The neighbourhood features many Victorian homes and quirky stores, restaurants, and food stores/markets.

 - Seven Lives Tacos (Mexican)

 Check out my full guide on Kensington Market here